 Ariel Dorfman

 Ariel Dorfman, a TomDispatch regular, is the Chilean-American author of Death and the Maiden.
-His most recent books are Cautivos, a novel about Cervantes, the children’s story, The Rabbits Rebellion, and a forthcoming novel about the Apocalypse, The Compensation Bureau.
-He lives with his wife in Chile and in Durham, North Carolina, where he is a distinguished emeritus professor of literature at Duke University.
+His latest novel is The Suicide Museum.
+He divides his time between Chile and Durham, North Carolina, where he is the Walter Hines Pages Emeritus Professor at Duke University.